 Booklet Making machinery comes in all shapes and sizes from compact low volume desktop solutions such as the Duplo AutoBookie Pro to high end, high capacity booklet makers such as the Muller Martini or the Ferag range of machinery, both of which are used for the creation of some of the most common magazine and newspaper brands.

 Probably the most common application for booklet makers is booklet production alongside a digital print engine for high quality, on demand booklets or magazines.
 Volumes of work tend to dictate the machinery requirement with high volume production from a lithographic press more suited to a Tower Collator fed unit into a stitch, fold and three knife trimmer.
 However, digital output is far more convenient and commonly produced in a collated sequence rather than individual sheets as a Lithographic press would produce.
 As a result of this style of output tied to the fact that most volumes of work are quite low for each production run and the common requirement for several different styles to be produced in any given day favours machinery that is either hand fed, such as the Duplo DBM150 & Duplo DBM150T or incorporates a digital feeder, such as the Duplo DSF2200 which is able to feed materials in collated order from a twin feed bin setup.

 Digital feeders are a variant of the traditional collator towers utilising vacuum feed technology to feed the materials through to the booklet making unit.
 However, unlike a traditional collator tower which takes singular sheets from each of the feed trays to create a single booklet set, a digital feeder is able to take multiple sheets from a single feed tray to create the booklet set from an already collated output.
-The advantage of this method is the fact that you can virtually start production from the first delivered output from your digital print engine whereas with a traditional lithographic output requires the entire job to be completed before booklet production can commence.
+The advantage of this method is the fact that you can virtually start production from the first delivered output from your digital print engine whereas, with a traditional lithographic output you need the entire job to be completed before booklet production can commence.

 We are not just a sales team, we are much more than that!